leemwood/ZalithLauncher2/README.md

 ## 🌐 Language and Translation Support

-Zalith Launcher 2 currently supports the following two languages:
+### Zalith Launcher 2 currently supports the following two languages:

 * **English** (default)
 * **Simplified Chinese**

-These two languages are the ones that the project officially **maintains and guarantees completeness**.
-We welcome community contributions for translations in other languages, but please note the following:
+These two languages are **officially maintained by the project and guaranteed for completeness**.

+### Community-supported languages for Zalith Launcher 2:

+We welcome the community to contribute translations for other languages!

+> No community translations available yet...

 ### 📌 Why Only English and Simplified Chinese?